 Magnus fires a gun at Chang Tzu.
-The bullet is none other then the miniature version of Lead.
+The bullet is none other than the miniature version of Lead.
 Lead smashes a huge hole through Chang Tzu.
-Magnus uses the particle wave ray and blasts Chang Tzu to little bits.
+Magnus uses the particle-wave ray and blasts Chang Tzu into little bits.
 Magnus comments that Chang Tzu shouldn’t have taken his meds away.
 That he does crazy things without his meds.

 We see the JSA entering the fortress looking for Black Adam.
 Atom Smasher goes his own way and stumbles across Sivana.
 Atom Smasher threatens to break every bone in Sivana’s body unless he tells him where Black Adam is being held.